Ash

 Sorted out How Many Days to Visit Vancouver Properly?

-Feel free to mix and match the suggestions above.
+Feel free to mix and match the suggestions above when considering how long to spend in Vancouver.

 I am just trying to show you how many days you’ll need to explore Vancouver with these main attractions in mind.

-Of course, if you’re stuck, don’t hesitate to write me, and I’ll get back with custom advice.
+Of course, if you’re stuck, don’t hesitate to write me, and I’ll get back to you with custom advice.

 And if you’re coming, we’d really appreciate the bookmark because we’ve got everything you’ll need here on how many days to visit Vancouver!